 Get a Head Start on Your College Degree with CLEP

-CLEP allows you to demonstrate mastery of college-level material and earn college credit, regardless of where you learned the material.
-It offers 33 exams in five subject areas, covering material taught in courses that students generally take in their first two years of college.
+CLEP allows you to demonstrate proficiency in college-level material and earn college credit, regardless of where you learned the material.
+It offers 34 exams in 5 subject areas, covering material taught in courses students generally take in their first 2 years of college.

 Why Take CLEP Exams?

-If you’re planning to go to college, CLEP can help you save money and time.
+CLEP can help you save money and time if you're planning to go to college.
 And you may already have the right knowledge and skills.
-More than 60% of CLEP test takers said that they relied on their high school course work to learn the material needed for their CLEP exam(s).
+More than 60% of CLEP test takers said they relied on their high school coursework to learn the material needed for their CLEP exam(s).

 Get College Credit

-You can earn 3 or more credits for each CLEP exam you pass.
-The amount of credit you can earn varies by college, so be sure to check your institution’s policy.
+You can earn three or more credits for each CLEP exam you pass.
+The amount of credit you can earn varies by college, so check your institution's policy.

-CLEP credits make it possible for you to place out of required introductory college classes and jump right into more-challenging advanced courses.
+CLEP credits allow you to skip introductory college classes and jump right into more challenging advanced courses.
 Placing out of required or elective classes can also free up time in college for you to do things like:

 - Take other classes in areas of interest.

-- Take on a double major, a minor area of specialization.
+- Take on a double major or a minor area of specialization.

 - Experience studying abroad.